-The FY 22-23 Recommended Budget projects Property Tax at a total amount of \$8.3 million, made up primarily of \$7.7 million in secured property tax.
-This is an increase of \$644,000 or 8.7% over the prior year budget and \$285,000 or 3.6% over the current FY 21-22 estimated actual.
+The FY 22-23 Adopted Budget projects Property Tax at a total amount of \$8.3 million, made up primarily of \$7.7 million in secured property tax.
+This is an increase of \$669,000 or 8.7% over the prior yearbudget and \$258,000 or 3.2% over the current FY 21-22 amended budget.
 National economic reports uniformly report double digit increases over the past two-year period but also suggest a lowering in expectations as we enter FY 22-23.
 This has everything to do with the pressure put on the market by the posture of the Fed Reserve and the outlook of mortgage rates rising to 5% levels or more next year.
 This budget conservatively projects growth yet remains confident in the stability of Carmel's property tax performance.